 Truth’s involvement in the struggle for female equity earned her an invitation to speak at the first annual Woman’s Rights Convention in Worcester, Massachusetts, on October 23, 1851.
 As a result, she later became cohorts with notable women’s rights luminaries, such as Elizabeth Cady Stanton and Susan B. Anthony.

 In 1856, Truth traveled to Battle Creek, Michigan, where she addressed the Friends of Human Progress, a radical Quaker group.
 A year later, she purchased a home in nearby Harmonia, a small Spiritualist community, and moved to Michigan.
 Living in Harmonia for the next decade, Truth supported herself with stipends from her speaking engagements and proceeds from the sales of her memoirs.

 Civil War Service

 During the Civil War, Truth scoured Michigan recruiting black soldiers for the Union and collecting food and clothing to sustain them after they marched off to battle.
 In 1864, she journeyed to Washington, D.C., where she visited President Abraham Lincoln in the White House on October 29.
 Afterward, she stayed in the area and worked at the Freedman’s Hospital.
 On December 1, 1864, she received an appointment as a counselor with the National Freedman’s Relief Association.

 Freedman’s Village Resident and Counselor

 After the Civil War, Truth lived at Freedman’s Village from January to June 1865.
-Established by the army in 1863 on the grounds of Arlington, Robert E. Lee’s former estate, Freedman’s Village was originally a temporary refuge for freed slaves.
+Established by the army in 1863 on the grounds of Arlington, the former estate of Robert E. Lee, Freedman’s Village was originally a temporary refuge for freed slaves.
 During her stay, Truth counseled residents on how to assimilate into American society.

 Desegregation of Streetcars in Washington